reza-mahmoudimehran/Udemika/README.md

 # Udemika
-Udemika is Kotlin android application example with MVVM pattern, android architecture components, and kotlin coroutine.
+Udemika is a Kotlin android application example with MVVM pattern, android architecture components, and kotlin coroutine.

 ## Guideline
-In the first login, the app fetches the data from this [URL](https://run.mocky.io/v3/ff57a2bf-1bad-4229-9ca1-62332e8c9f85), and then gets the data from the Room database.
+On first login, the app fetches the data from this [URL](https://run.mocky.io/v3/ff57a2bf-1bad-4229-9ca1-62332e8c9f85), and then gets required data from the Room database.

 ## Features
 * Kotlin